 Ms. Copeland joined Oxford and Sunny Days in 2003.
 At Oxford, she is responsible for program development, implementation, evaluation, outreach and training in Pennsylvania.
 She has also taken the lead role in developing Oxford's capabilities in providing services to Virtual Schools.
 At Sunny Days, she manages health and welfare programs.
 Prior to joining Oxford and Sunny Days, Ms. Copeland worked for Campbell's Soup and Exide Technologies, Inc., where she was responsible for establishing and managing employee benefits and retirement plans for 25,000 employees and their dependents, vendor relations, employee communications, staff training and benefits due diligence for acquisitions.
 Ms. Copeland holds a B.S. from Temple University.

-Sheri has over 25 years of experience in directing educational programs for children aged birth-18 years in a variety of settings including preschool programs, early intervention programs, hospital-based child life departments and community parent education programs.
+Christina has over 25 years of experience in the field of education.
+Her experience includes teaching assignments in grades K-8, special education coordination and liaison work and the management of educational programs for children birth-18 years of age.
+Her career encompasses work in a variety of settings including public and private schools, early intervention programs and community based inclusion programs.

 Mr. Frankel has over 25 years of experience in doing structured deals, with over a decade in both the Energy Industry and Corporate Real Estate.